 Adding true value with a unique product

 Beyond Clarity is currently carrying out a pilot project in New Zealand.
-In partnership with Moove, they have equipped 65 vehicles from the Latter-day Saints fleet with Geotab telematics hardware.
+In partnership with Moove, they have equipped 65 vehicles with Geotab telematics hardware.
 For Michael Carter, it is interesting to see how the customer process can be further streamlined and how they can best deal with the challenges the local market brings.
 “The biggest challenge is implementing the vehicle technology within a manageable time frame.
 Businesses depend on vehicle availability for their operations, so efficient scheduling is essential.

 Careful, efficient implementation is critical to provide our customers’ fleets with a product that works effectively.
 However, Michael Carter stresses that clear communication regarding the possibilities that the Geotab software offers customers is essential for them to get the most out of their data.
 “In addition to general training for everyone involved within the organisation, we often provide extra training within each department to further explain how Geotab can meet their needs.
 We also offer them insight into possibilities they may not have seen themselves.
 The product is one thing, but delivering added value through data and insights is what this is ultimately all about.”